 The planogram process is a central, key component of micro market merchandising.
 Not only does a planogram ease route driver on-site activities by creating a roadmap for product placement, the process, if done correctly, identifies and allocates shelf space to categories and products that sell.
 As in every retail channel, making the right products available to consumers when and where they are shopping is a key to effectively driving sales.

-In general, there aren’t any “difficulties” in developing effective micro market planograms as the general process is identical to the approach applied in other retail channels, including vending.
+In general, there aren’t any “difficulties” in developing effective micro market planograms as the general process is identical to the approach applied in every other retail channel, including vending.
 Basically planogram development is a two-step process: 1) shelf space allocation based on a space-to-sales calculation and 2) selection of category products, including core and variety/rotational products.

 Allocation by shelving type